 If you’re worried about getting sick, it’s important to know that you aren’t alone.
 On March 6, Gridwise released results of a rideshare driver survey which found that close to 43% of drivers were “very concerned” about contracting coronavirus while driving.

 The best way to prevent the spread of COVID-19 is avoiding exposure.
-According to the CDC, there are several preventative measures that may help reduce transmission of the disease.
+According to the CDC, there are several preventative measures that may help reduce the transmission of the disease.
 We’ve summarized a few below.
 You can find a full list along with other COVID-19 updates here.